Tourism & Hospitality

 Now is the time to focus on Torbay’s recovery, resilience and growth

 With the ‘staycation’ trend set to continue in line with consumer confidence and recovery from COVID-19, Torbay has the opportunity to yield the benefits of first-time visitors seen in 2020 (58% increase), and in 2021 (83%).
 Giving them a first-class experience and welcome when they are here to encourage their return and recommendation to friends and relatives.

-In late 2021, the English Riviera Destination Management Plan will be reviewed to include what is now needed to take the destination forward, aligning to the Council’s objective for Torbay to become a premier resort and to bring about greater resilience in the local economy.
+Read the English Riviera Destination Management Plan to learn more about what is now needed to take the destination forward, aligning to the Council’s objective for Torbay to become a premier resort and to bring about greater resilience in the local economy.

 Working in partnership